lukasz-softgarden/aitools/docs/presentations/20250807_ai_presentation/src/slides.md

 ---

-## Bonus — how this presentation was made?
+## Bonus — this presentation is in 90% created by AI

 1. Created `llms_basics.md` draft with an initial list of topics.
 2. Asked GPT-5 to review, explain the topics, and suggest additional topics where helpful.